 September is one of our favorite months of the year.
 The weather begins to cool off.
 Football starts.
 And in Macon, one of our biggest events of the year happens.

-The Ocmulgee Indian Celebration, now in its 26th year, takes place September 16-17, 2017, and brings more than 200 craftsmen, dancers, storytellers, living history demonstrators and others with ties to the region to Ocmulgee National Monument for a weekend celebrating Native American heritage, arts and culture.
+The Ocmulgee Indian Celebration, now in its 26th year, takes place September 16-17, 2017, and brings more than 200 craftsmen, dancers, storytellers, living history demonstrators and others with ties to the region to Ocmulgee Mounds National Historical Park for a weekend celebrating Native American heritage, arts and culture.

 Named one of the top 20 in the Southeast by Southeast Tourism Society, the event draws thousands of families and history fans to Macon to learn all about incredible history of the Ocmulgee (pronounced “oak-mull-ghee”).

-To prepare you for the celebration, here are 7 of the most interesting facts about Ocmulgee National Monument.
+To prepare you for the celebration, here are 7 of the most interesting facts about Ocmulgee Mounds National Historical Park.

 1.)
 The site is believed to be 17,000 years old.